elgarcito/solvd-2-block-homework-8/readme.md

 EmployeeWorkArea.java, EnergyEfficiencyEssay.java,
   EquipmentForTestModel.java, EssayModule.java, GasConsumptionEssay.java,
 LaboratoryTool.java, LabTestReport.java, TemperatureEssay.java.
-* Persistence: that contains the DAO clasess for each class with the CRUD operations for each class.
+* Persistence: that contains the DAO classes for each class with the CRUD operations for each class.
-It also contains the AbstracDao and the abstract interface InterfaceGenericDao.
+It also contains the AbstractDao and the abstract interface InterfaceGenericDao.
 * Service that contains the service for each class.

-The ConnectionPool clas is implemented for each method in the abstract class.The source of this file is in: src/main/java/com/solvd/essay/persistence/ConnectionPool.java
+The ConnectionPool clas is implemented for each method in the abstract class.
+The source of this file is in: src/main/java/com/solvd/essay/persistence/ConnectionPool.java

+To achieve the abstraction to switch between databases, we can find the config.properties in which we can change the information about our database

+To achieve the abstraction to switch between frameworks, there were created the enum Framework in the service package.
+In this enum the implementation can be changed .Also, was created the Factory class that enables us to get access to the framework used.
+In this case, it only contains the jdbc implementation.

 ### 14/12/2024
 Exercises